casangi/casadocs/docs/tasks/task_imbaseline.rst

    **Example 2**

-   This example shows the direction plane smoothing and fitting/subtracting.
-The parameters *major*, *minor*, *pa* must be specified when the value *dirkernel* is *gaussian*.
+   Following example shows baseline fitting and subtracting smoothing with the spatial domain.
+Parameters such as *major*, *minor*, *pa*, should be specified when *dirkernel='gaussian'* is specified.
    ::

       imbaseline( imagename='my_image.im',